arizzaa13/Intent-Recognition-System-Development-/README.md

 But firstly, we need to prepare data in a format {intent : text data}

 🔳Tokenization and Embedding - With our data prepared, we can utilize TensorFlow's built-in tokenizer to perform both tokenization and embedding efficiently.

+🔳Feature Extraction - Neural networks require numerical representations of sentences to function.
+To achieve this, we perform feature extraction by mapping each word to its index and creating a matrix that corresponds to its category (intent).